Waxing a surfboard is easy. Nevertheless, you can greatly improve the quality of the adherence by reducing slippiness with a few pre-surf actions.

 4. Apply the base coat wax over the surfboard - using any wax job technique cited above - until you get small bumps.

 In the next surf session, remember to comb your deck and add the extra layer of top coat wax that was lost in the previous surf.
-You should remove and clean the entire wax of your surfboard every two months.
+You should remove and clean all of the wax on your surfboard every two months.

-Surfboard wax loses its grip properties with the passing of time, even if you don't surf regularly.
+Surfboard wax loses its gripping properties with the passing of time, even if you don't surf regularly.
 Discover the best surf wax brands in the world.

 Discover the best surfboard traction pads.